DARPA-CRITICALMAAS/usc-umn-inferlink-ta1/line/README.md

 nvidia-docker run -t -i -v {local_dir}:{docker_dir} -p 8888:8888 weiweiduan/ldtr_pytorch:version0 /bin/bash
 ```
 ## Dokcerfile Usage
-Dockerfile in this subdirectory is used to build the LDTR docker image.
+The dockerfile in this subdirectory is used to build the LDTR docker image.
 Please put requirements.txt and Dockerfile in the same folder when building the image.
 The Dockerfile includes all libraries and dependencies to run LDTR except the MultiScaleDeformableAttention package.
 Please first build the image and run the image.
-After that, please install MultiScaleDeformableAttention in the dokcer container following the steps below:
+After that, please install MultiScaleDeformableAttention in the docker container following the steps below:
 ```
 git clone https://github.com/fundamentalvision/Deformable-DETR.git
 cd /root/Deformable-DETR/models/ops